qeacourse/RoboNinjaWarrior/How to/meet_your_neato_deprecated.md

 ## Docker Setup

 > Note: when installing Docker, you will have the option to use Docker with Windows Subsystem for Linux 2 (WSL2).
-Either option works well with the latest versions of Docker (3.0+).
-There are some small advantages to use the WSL2 backend, which include easy access to your MATLAB Drive folder and avoiding the need to manage the computational resources allocated to Docker.
+We recommend that you use Docker with the Hyper-V backend, rather than with WSL2.
+You can easily switch back-and-forth between the two if you'd like, but we've found the WSL2 backend to be unstable in our testing.

 ### Highly Recommended Pre-Install Instructions